UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-1/howto.md

 # Intro

-This is an intractable dialogue system which will allow interactions with in-game NPCs designed for VR.
+This is an intractable dialogue system which will allow interactions with in-game NPCs designed for VR (VRTK).

 Users will be able to create custom Dialogue trees and traverse said trees using speech.